DESKEDIT/KernelPCwindows/README.md

 (c) 2025 DeskEdit Corporation (EAndGames Studios Reserved), All rights reserved

+## NOTICE:
+Kernel is being replaced by Kernel++ for speed, available here: https://github.com/DESKEDIT/Kernel-Plus-Plus Kernel will recieve less frequent updates due to Kernel++

 # Notes:

 Specified program not tested on all Operating Systems

 Type [HELP] in the Command Prompt to view commands